subidit/rover-resume/README.md

 ### Motivation

-I hate it when a template is so convoluted with custom commands and refractored files that it becomes impossible to understand how it's working.
-Then it becomes a big task to change even a single spacing in the document.
-I wanted to make a template that would read like an instruction manual and only use customisations necessary to make a document look like a resume.
+I wanted to make a template that reads like an instruction manual and only uses commands necessary to make a document look like a resume.

-## Usage
+## How to Use

+1. `\section` for Education, Experience, Certifications, Awards, Skills & Interests etc.
-1. Use `\subsection{}` and `\subsubsection` for primary and secondary titles.
+2. Use `\subsection{}` and `\subsubsection` for primary and secondary titles like Institution Name, Position title, Duration etc.
-2. Use `\hfill` to right align text in the title.
+3. Use `\hfill` to right align text in the title.
-3. Use `itemize` lists for bullet points.
+4. Use `itemize` lists for bullet points.
-4. Fill in your personal information, including name, contact details, and links to LinkedIn and GitHub.
-5. Populate the sections for Education, Experience, Certifications & Awards, and Skills & Interests with your relevant information.

-## Customization

-- Adjust fonts, spacing, and formatting according to your preferences.
-- Personalize section headers and sub-headers to better suit your resume content.

-## Contact
+## Support

 For inquiries or support, use the [Discussions](https://github.com/subidit/rover-resume/discussions) tab.